 The FDA announced its list of participants selected for Innovation Challenge 2 on November 25, 2019.
 Andersen Scientific is one of eight selected from 22 applying companies large and small.

-“Collaborating with the FDA on this challenge is an honor and a natural progression in our decades-long relationship,” said Andersen President and CEO, Ted May.
+“Collaborating with the FDA Innovation on this challenge is an honor and a natural progression in our decades-long relationship,” said Andersen President and CEO, Ted May.
 “By expanding the capacity of our exclusive Ethylene Oxide-Flexible Chamber Technology (EO-FCT), we are confident we can significantly enhance the volume of items Scientific processes while reducing emissions even further than our current 99% efficiency.”

 “FDA’s choice to partner with Andersen Scientific is reflective of the heavy attention and significant growth our contract sterilization services have received over the past few years,” said Andersen Scientific General Manager, Daryl Woodman.
 “We perform extensive research and development for clients, as well as commercial sterilization of various lot sizes with incredible gas efficiency and rapid turnaround.
 Our staff’s entire careers have revolved around solving sterilization problems others couldn’t.
 This FDA innovation challenge will be no different.”